lgbaixauli/mastostatus/README.md

 3. Run `pip install -r requirements.txt` to install needed libraries.

+4. Choose the keyword an modify the `status.py` file.

-4. Run `python3 status.py` manually once to bot setup and get its access token to Mastodon instance.
+5. Run `python3 status.py` manually once to bot setup and get its access token to Mastodon instance.

-5. Use your favourite scheduling method to set `status.sh` to run every minute.
+6. Use your favourite scheduling method to set `status.sh` to run every minute.
 For example, add  `* * * * * /home/user_name/mastostatus/status.sh 2>&1 | /usr/bin/logger -t MASTOSTATUS` in
    `crontab -e`.
 The system and error log will be in `/var/log/syslog`.
    Don't forgot the execution privilegies `chmod +x status.sh`.